 - As a side note, don't smush your pancakes down after you flip them or you will get rid of the fluffy texture!

-The answer is- maybe!
-I used whole wheat flour to keep this pancakes healthier and have tried them with spelt flour too (spoiler alert, just as good).
-However, I don’t do much gluten-free baking.
-While I haven’t tried it in this recipe, I have found that Bob’s Red Mill 1:1 Gluten-Free Flour is the best flour to use as a 1:1 substitution in most of my recipes.
-If you use any other flour, let me know how it goes in the comments!
+While I haven't tried it in this recipe, I have found that Bob's Red Mill 1:1 Gluten-Free Flour is the best flour to use as a 1:1 substitution in most of my recipes.
+You can also substitute spelt flour for similar results.

 To store leftover pancakes in the fridge simply add them to a closed container and layer them between sheets of parchment paper so they do not stick together.
 They will keep for 3-4 days in the fridge and can be reheated in a pan on the stove or in the microwave.